octobercms/docs/backend-relations.md

         // Extends the manage filter widget
     }

-Examples on how to add scopes programmatically to the widgets can be found in the [ListController documentation](/docs/backend/lists#extend-filter-scopes).
+Examples on how to add or remove scopes programmatically in the filter widgets can be found in the **Extending filter scopes** section of the [Backend list documentation](/docs/backend/lists#extend-filter-scopes).

 <a name="extend-refresh-results"></a>
 ### Extending the refresh results